jdbeutel/ics699-docs/finalReport/finalReport.md

 in the database, but just didn't see their relations, and the relations were flushed to the database after the bootstrap method finished running, so the problem was not visible afterwards.
-This resolution might solve the same issue on Compass and the searchable plugin, but I will just stay on Elasticsearch.
+This resolution might solve the same issue on Compass and the searchable plug-in, but I will just stay on Elasticsearch.

 I also configured Elasticsearch to not analyze any of the searchable fields,